Edith Widder How we found the giant squid

 Jill Bolte Taylor got a research opportunity few brain scientists would wish for: She had a massive stroke, and watched as her brain functions — motion, speech, self-awareness — shut down one by one.
 An astonishing story.

 The LXD In the Internet age, dance evolves ...

-The LXD (the Legion of Extraordinary Dancers) electrify the TED2010 stage with an emerging global street-dance culture, revved up by the Internet.
-In a preview of Jon Chu's upcoming Web series, this astonishing troupe show off their superpowers.
+The LXD (the Legion of Extraordinary Dancers) electrify the TED stage with an emerging global street-dance culture, revved up by the Internet.
+Directed by Jon M. Chu, this astonishing troupe of dancers and musicians show off their superpowers.

 Edward Snowden Here's how we take back the Internet

 Appearing by telepresence robot, Edward Snowden speaks at TED2014 about surveillance and Internet freedom.
 The right to data privacy, he suggests, is not a partisan issue, but requires a fundamental rethink of the role of the internet in our lives — and the laws that protect it.
 "Your rights matter," he says, "because you never know when you're going to need them."
 Chris Anderson interviews, with special guest Tim Berners-Lee.